divonlan/genozip/docs/coverage.rst

 **Using with FASTQ**

-    The data reported is NOT the true coverages and depths when running on FASTQ.
-Rather, it reports data derived from the assignment of reads to contigs by the Genozip Aligner.
-The Genozip Aligner is designed to be very fast at the expense of inaccuracies, and does not make the claim of mapping reads consistent with the biological truth.
+  This works both on SAM/BAM and on FASTQ.
+For FASTQ, the mapping to contigs is as reported by the Genozip Aligner.
+The Genozip Aligner maps reads for compression purposes and does not attempt to map them according to the biological truth.
+However, usually the large majority of reads are in fact mapped to their correct position, so this can give a reasonable approximation of coverage of the data directly from FASTQ without needing to map it to BAM.